nl900/rag-cloud-deploy/README.md

 URI and port are not considered as sensitive and is passed in Kubernetes ConfigMap

 ### Deployment strategy
+The default deployment strategy Kubernetes uses is the RollingUpdate.
+This is simple and fast and acceptable for dev and and testing purposes and suitable for dev and staging environments.
+However for prod environment, a canary deployment is preferred which gradually roll out updates to a small subset of users and slowly expand rollout while monitoring for errors and performance.
+This minimizes impact of faulty deployment.
+Kubernetes does not provide a built-in mechanism for canary deployment and has not been implemented here.

+### Availability
+To ensure high availability by leveraging Kubernetes features:
+- multiple replicas so if a pod fails, others continue to serve requests
+- readiness and liveliness probes to prevent traffic sent to unhealthy pods and automatically restart failing pods
+- Load balance via Kubernetes service to distribute requests evenly across healthy pods
+- Scale pods automatically based on load

 ### Logging and observability
 Using Python's built-in logging module, we log all query function calls and all errors using exception to show stack trace.